 “A story spanning continents, three generations of one family and thousands of years of art & astronomy.”

 The piece spirals around Carol’s childhood memories, details of her grandmother’s early life in rural Kansas, and the discovery of star charts and maps.
 The narrative is interwoven with references to the work of Homer, Keats, Rumi, Browning and other poets.
-In 2015 ‘Watchers of the Skies’ was performed at the Leominster Festival, and also at the Ledbury Poetry Festival.
+‘Watchers of the Skies’ was performed at the 2015 Leominster Festival, and also at the Ledbury Poetry Festival.
 In 2017 Carol and Simon then toured theatre venues in the West Midlands.

 The show now goes out as a solo performance, with recordings of the original music.
-There’s a new set, which was designed by Herefordshire-based artist Genevieve Belgard.
+There’s a new set, which was designed and made by Herefordshire-based artist Genevieve Belgard.
 Venues for 2018 included Bridgwater Arts Centre, Bolton Little Theatre, South Brent Old School, and village halls in Herefordshire.